top of page

 Campsall Park Circular

-Campsall Park Circular A Brief History of Campsall Country Park Campsall Country Park, located near the village of Campsall in South Yorkshire, England, boasts a rich history intertwined with the region's industrial past.
+Campsall Park Circular 2.55 A Brief History of Campsall Country Park Campsall Country Park, located near the village of Campsall in South Yorkshire, England, boasts a rich history intertwined with the region's industrial past.
 The park was once part of the estate of Campsall Hall, the residence of the Bacon-Frank family.
-In the 18th century, Richard Frank, a member of the family, significantly enhanced the estate's landscape, introducing various tree species that still grace the p
+In the 18th century, Richard Frank, a member of the family, significantly enhanced the estate's landscape, introducing various tree species that still grace

 Michael Palmer